 What is Ahimsa/ NonViolence?

-Ahimsa is a Sanskrit word that can be translated to non-harming, non-violence, or non-hurtfulness.
-The root of the word, 'himsa' meaning 'to cause pain' and 'a' means 'not'.
+Ahimsa is a Sanskrit word that can be translated to non-harming or non-violence.
+The root of the word, 'himsa' meaning 'to cause pain' and 'a' means 'to not'.

 So ahimsa/ nonviolence, the first Yama, is one of five concepts that help us deepen our relationship with the external world, by reducing the harm that we cause intentionally or unintentionally to ourselves, others and the planet with our thoughts, words and actions.